NikitaMGrimm/symmetric-word-triples-rust/README.md

 ## Usage

+-Make an input and output folder.
--Add a list of words to a file called `word_dictionary.txt`.
+-Add a list of words to the input folder.
 Each word should be on a new line.
 -Run the program using the cargo run command in your terminal.
--The program will output all word triples with the specified property to a new file called `words_filtered.txt`.
+-The program will output all word triples with the specified property to a new file called in the output directory.

 ## Example

-Suppose `word_dictionary.txt` contains the following words:

 ```
 complaint